vitringr/vault/nodes/Vector.md

 **Hypotenuse**: In relation to axes in coordinate space, the vector line segment (from tail to head) can be seen as the hypotenuse of a right triangle.
 This hypotenuse is the magnitude (length) of the vector.

+**Hypotenuse**: When a vector is positioned with its tail at the origin, the line segment from the origin to the vector's head forms the hypotenuse of a right triangle with legs along the coordinate axes.
+This hypotenuse is the magnitude (length) of the vector.

 **Calculating Magnitude**: To calculate the magnitude, use the [[Pythagorean Theorem]]:

 ```